-Part 2 - Application for water services
+Part 1 - Application for water services

-2. Application for water services
+1. Application for water services

-- (1) No person shall gain access to water services from the water supply system, sewage disposal system or through any other sanitation services unless he or she has applied to the municipality on the prescribed form for such services for a specific purpose and to which such application has been agreed. - (2) The municipality may refuse to provide a water connection. - (3) Where a premises or consumer are provided with water services, it shall be deemed that an agreement in terms of subsection (1) exists. - (4) The municipality must on application for the provision of water services by a consumer inform that consumer of the different levels of services available and the tariffs and/or charges associated with each level of services. - (5) A consumer must elect the available level of services to be provided to him or her or it. - (6) A consumer may at any time apply to alter the level of services elected in terms of the agreement entered into, provided that such services are available or that the municipality's water supply service allows for such alteration and that any costs and expenditure associated with altering the level of services will be payable by the consumer. - (7) An application agreed to by the municipality shall constitute an agreement between the municipality and the applicant, and such agreement shall take effect on the date referred to or stipulated in such agreement. - (8) A consumer shall be liable for all the prescribed tariffs and/or charges in respect of water services rendered to him or her until the agreement has been terminated in accordance with this by-law or until such time as any arrears have been paid. - (9) In preparing an application form for water services the municipality will ensure that the document and the process of interaction with the owner, consumer or any other person making application are understood by that owner, consumer or other person.
-In the case of illiterate or similarly disadvantaged persons, the municipality will take reasonable steps to ensure that the person is aware of and understands the contents of the application form. - (10) An application form will require at least the following minimum information: - (a) ertification by an authorised agent that the applicant is aware of and understands the contents of the form; - acceptance by the consumer of the provisions of this by-law and acceptance of liability for the cost of water services rendered until the agreement is terminated or until such time as any arrears have been paid; - (c) name of consumer; - (d) address or stand number of premises to or on which water servies are to be rendered or the communal water services work where water services will be used; - (e) address where accounts will be sent; - (f) source of income of the applicant; - (g) name and address of the applicant's employer, where appropriate; - (h) if water will be supplied, the purpose for which the water is to be used; and - (i) the agreed date on which the provision of water services will commence.
+- (1) No person shall be provided with access to water services unless application has been made to, and approved by, the Municipality on the form prescribed in terms of the Municipality's by-law relating to Credit control and Debt collection. - (2) Water services rendered to a customer by the Municipality are subject to the Municipality's bylaw relating to Credit control and Debt collection, this by-law and the conditions contained in the relevant agreement. - (3) The Municipality must on application for the provision of water services by a consumer inform that consumer of the different levels of services available and the tariffs / or charges associated with each level of services.

-- (11) Water services rendered to a consumer are subject to the provisions of this by-law and the conditions contained in the relevant agreement. - (12) If a municipality refuses an application for the provision of water services, is unable to render such water services on the date requested for such provision of water services to commence or is unable to render the water services, the municipality will inform the consumer of such refusal and/or inability, the reasons therefor and, if applicable, when the municipality will be able to provide such water services.
+- (4) A consumer must elect the available level of services to be provided to him or her or it. - (5) A consumer may at any time apply to alter the level of services elected in terms of the agreement entered into, provided that such services are available and that any costs and expenditure associated with altering the level of services will be payable by the consumer. - (6) An application agreed to by the Municipality shall continue as an agreement between the Municipality and the applicant and such agreement shall take effect on the date referred to or stipulated in such agreement. - (7) A consumer shall be liable for all the tariffs and / or charges in respect of water services rendered to him or her until the agreement has been terminated in accordance with this by-law or until such time as any arrears have been paid. - (8) In preparing, an application form for water services the Municipality shall ensure that the document and the process of interaction with the owner, consumer or any other person making application are understood by that owner, consumer or other person.
+In the case of illiterate or similarly disadvantaged persons, the Municipality will take reasonable steps to ensure that the person is aware of and understands the contents of the application form. - (9) An application form will require at least the following minimum information - (a) certification by an authorised agent that the applicant is aware of and understand the contents of the form; - (b) acceptance of the consumer of the provisions of the by-law and acceptance of the liability of the cost of water services rendered until the agreement is terminated or until such time as the arrears have been paid; - (c) Name of consumer; - (d) address or stand number of premises to or on which water services are to be rendered or the communal water services work where water services will be used; - (e) address where accounts will be sent - (f) source of income of the supplicant - (g) name and address of the applicant's employer, where appropriate; - (h) if water is to be supplied, the purpose for which the water is to be used; and - (i) the agreed date on which the provision of water services will commence. - (10) Water services rendered to a consumer are subject to the provisions of this by-law and the conditions contained in the relevant agreement. - (11) If a Municipality refuses an application for the provision of water services, or is unable to render such water services on the date requested for such provision of such water services to commence or is unable to render the water services, the Municipality will inform the consumer of such refusal and/or inability, the reasons thereof and, if applicable, when the Municipality will be able to provide such water services.

-3. Special agreements for water services
+2. Special agreements for water services